Updated HPE has announced a scheme to make its AMD-powered servers an exceptionally well-priced option for users of Windows Server 2019.

 Don’t forget, too, that HPE also sells Intel-powered servers.
 Which could make for an awkward chat between the two vendors’ relationship managers.
 Maybe someone’s video camera will mysteriously fail just as that talk starts. ®

-UPDATE: The Register has learned that Dell is making the same offer, and launched it in December 2019.
+Since the publication of this article, The Register has learned Dell is making the same offer, and launched it in December 2019, and that Lenovo launched it in March 2020.